Bucin Meaning In Bahasa

 Kakak in Bahasa Indonesia

-Kakak is used when we address a person that is older than we are.
-Unlike [mba] and [mas] that has a specific gender, for example, [mas] is for older men and [mba] is for older women.
-For [kakak], you can use to women and men that are older than you are.
+[Kakak] is used when we address someone older than us.
+Unlike [mba] and [mas] that has a specific gender; for example, [mas] is for older men, and [mba] is for older women.
+For [kakak], you can use it to address women or men who are older than you are.
+But this applies if you are in Java Island.

 How to Pronounce Kakak